ChristopherWLopez/401-reading-notes/class-18-reading.md

 ## What is DynamoDB?

-DynamoDB is a hoest NoSQL database that is offered by AWS.
+DynamoDB is a  NoSQL database that is offered by AWS.
 It offers reliable, scalible performance, managed experience in a small simple API allowing for simple key-value access (and more advances query patterns).

 ## Under what circumstances would you recommend DynamoDB over MongoDB?